When should you start training your new puppy?

 Crate training may sound like a negative facet of dog obedience training, but in reality, crate training a puppy has several benefits for both you and your puppy’s happiness.

-• Crate training is helpful when potty training puppy.
+• Crate training is helpful when potty-training puppy.
 Your puppy doesn’t want to relieve himself in the same space where he takes naps.
 When you are crate training a puppy you are also training your puppy to recognize designated bathroom trips.

 • Crate training a puppy helps your puppy feel at home.
 By creating a safe, comfortable space, your new puppy has a place all his own that he can relax in or unwind if situations get too stressful.